timmcginley/41936/Assignments/D.md

 [link](/41936/Deliverables/FinalReport)

 ## D BIM Model
+Please ensure your VR model is uploaded to Revizto and your presentation is uploaded to Learn by Tuesday at noon.

 ### General Rules
 * All BIM should be submitted in **both native format (i.e. Revit) and IFC 4X3**